Two Teens Arrested Trespassing At High School In Hudson Valley

 The second teen was also charged with resisting arrest and obstructing governmental administration.

-Police said that the teens were related to their parents and scheduled to appear at the Westchester County Department of Probation on Tuesday, March 22.
+Police said that the teens were returned to their parents and scheduled to appear at the Westchester County Department of Probation on Tuesday, March 22.

 Click here to sign up for Daily Voice's free daily emails and news alerts.